-A water heater that’s not heating can be a major inconvenience, especially when you’re in need of a hot shower or need to do household chores.
-Fortunately, troubleshooting this issue can often be straightforward.
-Here, we’ll guide you through the steps to diagnose and potentially fix a water heater that’s not producing hot water.
-If you’re in New Castle and need professional assistance, remember that Duty Calls Plumbing is just a call away.
+A water heater that’s not heating can be a major inconvenience, especially when you need a hot shower or have household chores to do.
+Fortunately, troubleshooting this issue is often straightforward.
+This guide will help you diagnose and potentially fix your water heater.
+If you’re in New Castle and need professional assistance, Duty Calls Plumbing is just a call away.

 1. Check the Power Supply

-The first step in troubleshooting a water heater is to check the power supply.
-For electric water heaters, ensure that the circuit breaker hasn’t tripped.
-Head to your home’s electrical panel and locate the breaker switch for your water heater.
-If it’s in the “off” position or in the middle, reset it by switching it off and then back on.
-If the breaker trips again, there may be a wiring issue, and you should contact a professional plumber.
+For electric water heaters, first check if the circuit breaker has tripped.
+Locate the breaker switch for your water heater in your home’s electrical panel.
+If it’s off or in the middle, reset it by switching it off and on.
+If it trips again, you may have a wiring problem that requires a professional plumber.

 For gas water heaters, check if the pilot light is lit.
-If it’s not, follow the manufacturer’s instructions to relight it.
-If the pilot light doesn’t stay lit, there could be a problem with the thermocouple, which may need replacement.
+If not, follow the manufacturer’s instructions to relight it.
+If the pilot light won’t stay lit, the thermocouple might be faulty and need replacement.

 2. Inspect the Thermostat Settings

-Electric water heaters typically have two thermostats, one for the upper element and one for the lower.
-Ensure that both are set to your desired temperature, usually around 120 degrees Fahrenheit.
-If the thermostat settings are correct and the water still isn’t heating, the thermostat itself may be faulty and require replacement.
+Electric water heaters usually have two thermostats — one for the upper element and one for the lower.
+Make sure both are set around 120°F (the recommended temperature).
+If the settings are correct but water isn’t heating, the thermostat might be defective and require replacement.

 3. Check the Heating Elements

-Sediment buildup can also affect your water heater’s performance.
-Over time, minerals from your water can accumulate at the bottom of the tank, reducing heating efficiency.
-To address this, drain the tank and flush out the sediment.
-This process involves turning off the power or gas supply, attaching a garden hose to the drain valve, and letting the water flow out until it runs clear.
+Minerals can settle at the tank’s bottom, reducing heating efficiency.
+To fix this, drain and flush the tank.
+Turn off the power or gas supply, attach a garden hose to the drain valve, and let water flow until it runs clear.

 5. Consider the Age of Your Water Heater

-If you’ve gone through these troubleshooting steps and your water heater still isn’t heating, it’s time to call in the experts.
-Duty Calls Plumbing have the skills and experience to diagnose and fix complex water heater problems, ensuring you get your hot water back as quickly as possible.
-Don’t let a malfunctioning water heater disrupt your daily routine—reach out to your local plumbing professionals for help.
+If you’ve tried these steps and your water heater still isn’t heating, it’s time to call the experts.
+Duty Calls Plumbing has the skills to diagnose and repair complex water heater issues quickly and safely.
+Don’t let a broken water heater disrupt your routine—contact your local professionals today at (765) 310-1333.